Welcome! Please, have a seat. Stay a while. Make yourself comfortable. It sure is nice having you here.

 United States Department of Labor Hospitality Definition

-The U.S. Department of Labor uses a Labor Standard Industrial Classification system to categorize industry.
-Here’s what they include in the two largest sectors of the hospitality industry.
+The U.S. Department of Labor uses a Labor Standard Industrial Classification system to categorize industries.
+The Department divides businesses into two sectors of the hospitality industry.

 Lodging: Hotels, motels, auto and tourist courts, bed and breakfasts, cabins, cottages, hostels, casino hotels, inns, resorts, lodges, and ski lodges.

 Food and beverage: restaurants, automats, beaneries, buffets, cafes, lunch stands, cafeterias, caterers, coffee shops, canteens, concession stands, prepared food restaurant operations, dairy bars, diners, contract feeding, dining rooms, food bars, dinner theaters, frozen custard stands, hamburger stands, grills, hot dog stands, ice cream stands, industrial feeding, lunch bars, lunch counters, lunchrooms, luncheonettes, oyster bars, pizzerias and pizza parlors, sandwich shops and stands, tearooms, snack shops, soft drink stands, submarine sandwich shops, ramen shops, and sushi bars.

 Let’s take a look at nine trends that shook up 2020 hospitality.
 Three for food and beverage, three for lodging, and three for overall tech.

 Restaurant cleanliness was already paramount for diners when deciding where to spend their time and money.
 A pre-COVID-19 study found that 75% of people stay away from bars and restaurants with negative reviews about cleanliness.
 It was already a high number, and in no universe has it gone down.